dstein64/nvim-scrollview/README.md

 :help scrollview-issues
 ```

-Some of the known issues are regarding scrollbar synchronization, error messages, session
+Some of the known issues are regarding scrollbar synchronization, error messages,
-restoration, and scrollbar floating windows being included in the window count returned by
-`winnr('$')`.
+and session restoration.

 ## License